docker/docs/machine/drivers/gce.md

 ---

 Create machines on [Google Compute Engine](https://cloud.google.com/compute/).
-You will need a Google account and a project id.
+You will need a Google account and a project ID.
 See <https://cloud.google.com/compute/docs/projects> for details on projects.

 ### Credentials